Click Here for SCVTV.comLocal Television for Santa Clarita

 Myth: Lopez discovered gold under an oak tree.

-Fact: Lopez discovered the gold amid a nearby grove of sycamores, after napping under an oak tree.
+Fact: Lopez discovered the gold amid a nearby grove of sycamores.
+Onions don't grow under oak trees (and neither does much else).
 (Melba Fisher and George Starbuck; see videos: "History of the Santa Clarita Valley With Jerry Reynolds" and "Legacy" with George and Gayle Starbuck.)

 ALEX MENTRY DEATH.

-Myth: Charles Alexander Mentry, of Mentryville fame, died as a result of a bee sting.
+Myth: Charles Alexander Mentry, of Mentryville fame, died as a result of a bee sting or a bug bite.

 MENTRYVILLE 'BIG HOUSE.'